The gate to Paradise at Longmire closes nightly.

 Vehicle access to Mount Rainier in the winter is only available from the Nisqually Entrance, in the southwest corner of the park on the way to Paradise.
 The Carbon River Entrance is open but the road within the park boundary is limited to foot and bicycle traffic.
 Check the road status prior to coming to the park as road conditions are subject to change.

 Information and operating hours for visitor centers, wilderness information centers, campgrounds, picnic areas, lodging and food are located below.
-Other important web pages to consider when planning your trip are: road status, trail conditions. and climbing permits.
+Other important web pages to consider when planning your trip are: road status, trail conditions, climbing permits, and wilderness permits.

 Did You Know?